electron/electron/docs/api/protocol-ns.md

 resources, allows registering ServiceWorker and supports fetch API.
 Specify a privilege with the value of `true` to enable the capability.

-An example of registering a privileged scheme, with bypassing Content Security
+An example of registering a privileged scheme, that bypasses Content Security
 Policy:

 ```javascript